bozerkins/chat-application-demo/README.md

 - Front-end app (for serving files to the client)
 - Back-end app (for chat message exchange func.)

+# The setup
+Create .env file, which would define all the variables for the app to use.
+You can see the example in .env.dist

 # Ports on dev
 For frontend - localhost:8080
 For backend websocket - localhost:8000